 Finally, there is also emergency evading.
 Emergency Evading is done works like regular evading, except it can be done even if the character did not use Bob and Weave.
-The drawback is the character suffers disadvantage on the acrobatics test, and they are prone afterwards, succeed or fail.
-In addition, if they perform an emergency evade, they lose all remaining reactions for that turn.
+The drawback is the character takes a -2 penalty on the acrobatics test, and they are prone afterwards, succeed or fail.